CMU-313/fall-2021-hw2-connect5/README.md

 by a screen where you can select ratings for each applicant in a number of categories (determined by an administrator).
 Then hit the submit button to submit your review!

+<h2 align="center">Review Administration Page</h2>

+This section includes details about the administration page for reviews.
+To access it, go to "System" in the upper-right corner of any Mayan page and select "Settings."
+On the Settings page, select "Set review metrics" to go to a page that allows you to see how many metrics you've currently set.
+If there are none, it will provide the option to create the metrics, which can be done by inputting comma-separated metric names into the creation form's text box.
+To delete metrics, go to the Django admin site.

 <h2 align="center">Important links</h2>